-- 1. All General Requirements shall be met. - 2.
 A major for this degree normally shall be 80-82 semester hours.

-Specific Requirements for the Baccalaureate - BACHELOR OF MUSIC EDUCATION
+BACHELOR OF MUSIC EDUCATION

 This is a professional education degree available through the Department of Music.
 Students planning to obtain teacher certification should see Teacher Education Policies and Procedures.